-Just like in most of the spy movies of Hollywood, it is straightforward to connect a USB device to the computer and copy files to it for using otherwise.
-But sometimes it becomes essential to protect the files.
-Windows offers you an option by which you can enable write protection on your USB device with the help of your Windows 10 device.
-The write protection aids in adding an extra layer of defense to the system so that it becomes challenging to write files off to USB devices or uploading the same on the internet.
-If someone is planning to tamper with the files on your USB device, this writes protection option will help you prevent such acts.
+Just like in most of the spy movies of Hollywood, it is straightforward to connect a USB device to the computer and copy files to it for use otherwise.
+But sometimes, it becomes essential to protect the files.
+Windows offers you an option by which you can enable write protection on your USB device with the help of your Windows 11/10 device.
+The write protection aids in adding an extra layer of defense to the system, making it challenging to write files off to USB devices or upload the same on the internet.
+If someone is planning to tamper with the files on your USB device, this Write Protection option will help you prevent such acts.

-How to Enable Disable Write Protection for USB Devices on Windows 10
+How to Enable or Disable Write Protection for USB Devices on Windows 11/10

 In this post, we will share how you can both enable and disable methods.
-If you are new at allowing the write to protection on your Windows 10 device, follow the step by step guideline as to how to do the same.
+If you are new at allowing the Write Protection on your Windows 11/10 device, follow the step-by-step guidelines and methods:

 1] Using Command Prompt and Diskpart tool

-- Next, you need to type “listdisk” and press Enter.
-It will display the number for the USB device you have attached to your Windows 10 device.
+- Next, you need to type listdisk and press Enter.
+It will display the number for the USB device you have attached to your Windows 11/10 device.

-- You need to note down the number attached to the disk for which you are trying to enable the protection.
+- You need to note down the number attached to the disk you are trying to enable the protection.

 2] Changing Registry Value

-- You then need to right-click on the Control key, whereby you’ll get the option of the New Key.
+- Next, right-click on the Control key, whereby you’ll get the option of the New Key.

 - You can rename this new subkey as per your choice.
 Right-click on the new subkey and select the New DWORD value option that will be available.